-Evolution of tandem DNA arrays, especially via unequal crossovers have recently attracted considerable attention from the computational biology community [3, 14, 4, 6, 9, 17].
+Evolution of tandem DNA arrays, especially via unequal crossovers, has recently attracted considerable attention (Benson and Dong, 1999; Tang et al., 2002; Berard and Rivals, 2002; Elemento et al., 2002; Jaitly et al., 2002; Zhang et al., 2002).
 A significant portion of available literature is devoted to reconstructing the duplication history of the tandem DNA arrays.
-Introduced in [3] the tandem repeat history (TRH) problem can be described as follows.
-Given a tandem DNA array the TRH problem aims to iteratively contract pairs of subsequent equal length DNA segments involving one or more repeat units/monomers.
+Introduced by Benson and Dong (1999), the tandem repeat history (TRH) problem can be described as follows.
+Given a tandem DNA array, the TRH problem aims to iteratively contract pairs of subsequent equal-length DNA segments involving one or more repeat units/monomers.
 The goal is to minimize the total cost of contractions where cost is usually defined in terms of the sequence divergence between contracted copies.

-TRH problem involves two key parameters: (1) the length of a duplicated segment (i.e. how many basic repeat units are duplicated in a single unequal crossover event), and (2) the location of the crossover boundary (see Figure 2).
-The general TRH problem with no restrictions on these two parameters is NP-Complete [9].
-A greedy heuristic for this version of the problem is described in [3] and also in [14].
-It is possible to impose restrictions on the TRH problem so that (1) only one repeat unit can be duplicated at a time and (2) the crossover boundaries coincide with repeat unit boundaries; we will call this problem the restricted TRH (RTRH) problem as per [3].
-Unfortunately the RTRH problem is NP-hard as well [9] although polynomial time algorithms providing approximate solutions are available (a 2-approximation algorithm is given in [3] and polynomial time approximation schemes are given in [9, 14],
+TRH problem involves two key parameters: (1) the length of a duplicated segment (i.e., how many basic repeat units are duplicated in a single unequal crossover event) and (2) the location of the crossover boundary (see Fig. 2).
+The general TRH problem with no restrictions on these two parameters is NP-complete (Jaitly et al., 2002).
+A greedy heuristic for this version of the problem is described by Benson and Dong (1999) and also by Tang et al. (2002).
+It is possible to impose restrictions on the TRH problem so that (1) only one repeat unit can be duplicated at a time and (2) the crossover boundaries coincide with repeat unit boundaries; we will call this problem the restricted TRH (RTRH) problem as per Benson and Dong (1999).
+Unfortunately, the RTRH problem is NP-hard as well (Jaitly et al., 2002) although polynomial time algorithms providing approximate solutions are available (a 2-approximation algorithm is given by Benson and Dong (1999) and polynomial time approximation schemes are given by Jaitly et al. (2002) and by Tang et al. (2002),

-A recent related work [4] aims to reconstruct the evolutionary history of mini-satellite sequences which are much shorter and less divergent.
-This work further imposes restrictions on the RTRH problem by assuming that the contraction cost of two subsequent repeat units is independent of their sequence divergence - provided that the two copies are not identical.
+A recent related work (Berard and Rivals, 2002) aims to reconstruct the evolutionary history of mini-satellite sequences which are much shorter and less divergent.
+This work further imposes restrictions on the RTRH problem by assuming that the contraction cost of two subsequent repeat units is independent of their sequence divergence-provided that the two copies are not identical.
 A smaller cost is assumed for contracting two identical repeat units.
-If the root sequence of the phylogenetic tree is also specified, a polynomial time $(O(n^4))$ algorithm is available for solving this further restricted version of the RTRH problem [4].
+If the root sequence of the phylogenetic tree is also specified, a polynomial time $(O(n^4))$ algorithm is available for solving this further restricted version of the RTRH problem (Berard and Rivals, 2002).

-&lt;sup>1Monomers from different clones may occur as siblings in the phylogenetic tree.
+1Monomers from different clones may occur as siblings in the phylogenetic tree.